 We’ve put together the perfect starter kit for all the business, marketing and hospitality students starting university this year.
 We also sit down with our Communications Director, Russell, as he talks us through his best tips and tricks to schooling your degree.

-A laptop and a tablet in one, the Acer Spin laptop is built for convenience.
-With its 10-hour battery life and 360-degree design, you’ll have the power and flexibility to do whatever you want.
+A laptop and a tablet in one are built for convenience.
+With their 360-degree design, you’ll have the power and flexibility to do whatever you want.
 Great for chucking over your shoulder and running to your seminar when you sleep through your alarm.
-It comes with a one year subscription to Microsoft Office, so you’ll have everything you need for your essays and spreadsheets.

 Whether you’re rushing from a seminar to a lecture, or sniffing out a lead for the university newspaper, you’ll need to bring your laptop along with you.
 Make sure you get a professional looking case that’ll keep it protected in all weathers.